Large temperature-up-jump simulations of a binary Lennard-Jones system: Introduction

 In both simulations and experiments it is universally observed that temperature up and down jumps result in quite different responses.
 A temperature-down jump equilibrates faster and is more ``stretched'' in time than an up jump to the same final temperature; the latter is ``compressed'' in time when it eventually picks up speed.
-This difference is referred to as the ``asymmetry of approach'' \cite{kov63,mck17,mal24,nis20}, with down and up jumps termed ``self-retarded'' and ``self-catalyzed'', respectively \cite{can13}. \Fig{fig:visual_abstract}(b) gives examples of data for the potential energy following a single down jump and several up jumps to the same final temperature.
-The notable asymmetry between up and down jumps means that aging -- from a mathematical point of view -- is highly nonlinear.
+This difference is referred to as ``asymmetry of approach'' \cite{kov63,mck17,mal24,nis20}, with down and up jumps termed ``self-retarded'' and ``self-catalyzed'', respectively \cite{can13}. \Fig{fig:visual_abstract}(b) gives examples of data for the potential energy following one down jump and several up jumps to the same final temperature.
+The relaxation time changes by a factor of 10 and $10^4$ for the smallest and largest jumps, respectively.
+The asymmetry between up and down jumps means that aging -- from a mathematical point of view -- is highly nonlinear.
 This reflects the long known fact \cite{too46} that during a temperature down jump, the structure gradually involves states of lower and lower energy, resulting in the dynamics slowing down, while the opposite happens for an up jump.

-The TN formalism goes significantly beyond this qualitative reasoning known for almost a century \cite{scherer,mck17} by predicting that a \textit{material time} $\xi=\xi(t)$ exists such that all temperature jumps to the same temperature are given by the same function of $\xi$ for the quantity monitored.
+The TN formalism goes significantly beyond this qualitative reasoning known for almost a century \cite{scherer,mck17} by predicting that a \textit{material time} $\xi=\xi(t)$ exists such that all temperature jumps to the same temperature are given by the same function of $\xi$ (for the quantity monitored).
 This implies that if (laboratory) time is replaced by material time, physical aging is described as a standard linear-response convolution integral over the temperature-change history \cite{nar71,scherer,dou22}.
 The conversion of the highly nonlinear aging phenomenon into a linear one constituted Narayanaswamy's 1971 conceptual breakthrough \cite{nar71}.